Sanix-Darker/sanixdk.xyz/content/index.md

-<h1 class='typing'> HI, am S4nix </h1>
+<h1 class='typing'> HI, AM SANIX </h1>

-A Backend Engineer, electronic geek and an Otaku.
+I am a Backend Engineer, electronic geek and an Otaku.

-Most of the time, just trying to solve interesting problems, explore new thinkings with my tiny brain.
+Most of the time, just trying to solve interesting problems, explore tech stuffs.
-I like everything related to tech & hacking/making in general, software and hardware, writing about my discoveries in general and play with everything i have in mind.